rouault/gdal2/gdal/doc/source/development/rfc/rfc75_multidimensional_arrays.rst

 spatio-temporal (time series of
 2D raster) or spatio-vertical-temporal (2D + Z dimension + time dimension) data which
 are becoming increasingly more available.
 GDAL current raster model is however strongly 2D oriented.
-A number of drivers, such as netCDF, HDF4, HDF5, work around that limitation by using raster bands or subdatasets to expose muliple 2D slices of what is intrinsically a N>2 Multidimensional dataset.
+A number of drivers, such as netCDF, HDF4, HDF5 and TileDB work around that limitation by using raster bands or subdatasets to expose muliple 2D slices of what is intrinsically a N>2 Multidimensional dataset.
 It is desirable to have a proper API, and driver support, to be able to expose those multidimensional